The Holocaust in Latvia: Daugavpils ghetto

-Gypsy Holocaust in Latvia
+Romani Holocaust in Latvia

 Less is known about the Holocaust of the Romani people (called "Gypsy" in English and Ziguener in German) than for other groups.
 Most of the available information about the persecution of the Gypsies in Nazi-occupied eastern Europe comes from Latvia.
 According to Latvia's 1935 census, 3,839 Gypsies lived in the country, the largest population of any of the Baltic States.
 Many of them did not travel about the country, but lived settled, or "sedentary" lives.

 On December 4, 1941, Hinrich Lohse issued a decree which stated:

 Although Lohse's name was on the order, it was actually issued at the behest of Bruno Jedicke, the Ordnungspolizei chief in the Baltic States.
 Jedicke in turn was subordinate to Friedrich Jeckeln, the senior SS man in the Baltic States and Belarus.

 Gypsies were also forbidden to live along the coast.
 Historian Lewy believes this restriction may have occasioned the first large killing of Gypsies in Latvia.
 On December 5, 1941, the Latvian police in Liepāja arrested 103 Gypsies (24 men, 31 women, and 48 children).
 Of these people, the Latvian police turned over 100 to the custody of the German police chief Fritz Dietrich "for follow up" (zu weiteren Veranlassung), a Nazi euphemism for murder.
 On December 5, 1941, all 100 were all killed near Frauenburg.

 On January 12, 1942, Jedicke distributed Lohse's order of December 4, 1941, ordering his subordinates that in all cases, they were to make sure to implement the necessary "follow up."
 By May 18, 1942, the German police and SS commander in Liepāja indicated in a log that over a previous unspecified period, 174 Gypsies had been killed by shooting.
 The German policy on Gypsies varied.
-In general, it seemed that wandering or "itinerate" Gypsies (vagabundierende Zigeuner) were targeted, as opposed to the non-wandering, or "sedentary" population.
-Thus, on May 21, 1942, the SS commander in Liepāja police and SS commander recorded the execution of 16 itinerate Gypsies from the Hasenputh district.
+In general, it seemed that wandering or "itinerant" Gypsies (vagabundierende Zigeuner) were targeted, as opposed to the non-wandering, or "sedentary" population.
+Thus, on May 21, 1942, the SS commander in Liepāja police and SS commander recorded the execution of 16 itinerant Gypsies from the Hasenputh district.
 The documentation, however, does not always distinguish between different Gypsy groups, thus on April 24, 1942, EK A reported having killed 1,272 people, including 71 Gypsies, with no further description.
 In addition, the Nazi policy shifted back and forth as to how the Gypsies were to be treated, and the treatment of any particular group of Gypsies did not necessarily reflect what might appear to have been the official policy of the moment.

 Like the Jews, the killing of the Gypsies proceeded through Latvia's smaller towns, and with the aid of Latvians.
 The Arajs Kommando was reported to have killed many Gypsies between July and September 1941.
 In April 1942, 50 Gypsies, mostly women and small children, were assembled at the jail in Valmiera, then taken out and shot.
 Other massacres were reported at Bauska and Tukums.